 At the main entrance, turn left on the paved road (Regicide Drive), then turn right by the signboard and past a gate blocking vehicle access (except maintenance vehicles) to Baldwin Drive.
 This gate may be kept open when the main gate to the park is locked.

 At the first hairpin turn in the road, continue straight and the Red Trail re-enters the woods as a series of steps.
-The steps soon turn to the left and head up to the next switchback of Baldwin Drive.
+The steps soon turn to the left and head up to the next switchback of Baldwin Drive as an unblazed trail.
 Stay straight on the Red Trail, cross a wooden bridge, then descend sharply and continue along a narrow section of trail under tall evergreen trees.
-Just before the White Trail and Red-White Trail near Lake Wintergreen, take notice of a large, tall white pine on the right.
+Just before the White Trail and Red-White Trail near Lake Wintergreen, take notice of a large, tall white pine on the right, which has been dead probably since 2022 or so.

 From this junction, where the White Trail turns left and the Red-White Trail goes straight ahead, turn right and Red Trail descends sharply.
-At the base of the descent, the trail heads past an old pump house dating from when Lake Wintergreen was water company property.
+At the base of the descent, the trail heads past the location of an brick old pump house dating from when Lake Wintergreen was water company property, which the state had torn down around 2022.
 As you cross the spillway to the Lake Wintergreen dam, the trail is a steady climb.
 Where the Red Trail levels off, the Red-White Trail heads south along the top of the Lake Wintergreen dam.
 From the dam to the Lake Wintergreen parking lot, the Red Trail is a flat, wide woods road with a solid gravel surface.

 This set of stone steps connects the Red Trail to two switchbacks on Baldwin Drive.
 When heading north, after crossing the guardrail, where this trail veers left,